AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 #### 20 Minute Test
 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-Web-App-Container/master/images/good-throughput-20-minutes.png)

-## Load Testing ("Bad Docker image")
+### "Bad" Docker image
 Results: 502 Errors!
 This is what we wanted.
 Yes, we wanted errors to show we actually have a problem when Tomcat is started, but the Java app is still warming up or unzipping the WAR file.

-Good Test (3 minutes simulated delay for Tomcat to warmup)
+Data:
-- 5 users start, every 30 seconds add 5 users up to 5000 for 10
+- 5 initial users, every 30 seconds add 5 users up to 5000 for 10 minutes
-- 60 seconds after the test started, I changed the number of servers from 1 to 10 (autoscale takes too long 5 to 6 minutes)
+- 60 seconds after the test started, I changed the number of servers from 1 to 10.
-- It should take about 4 minutes for the new instances
+- It should take about 4-5 minutes for the new instances
-   - We do not want any 502 errors during this time
-   - We will have 40 users at 4 minutes which is fine for 1 server to handle
      - Minute 1:  000:05, 030:10,  (scale to 10 instances at the end of minute 1)
-     - Minute 2:  060:15, 090:20,  (traffic should now be on all 10 servers)
+     - Minute 2:  060:15, 090:20,  (provision new servers time)
-                                   (tomcat warm up 1st minute)
-     - Minute 3:  120:25, 150:30,  (tomcat warm up 2nd minute)
+     - Minute 3:  120:25, 150:30,  (provision new servers time)
-                                   (I would expect to start getting 502 errors sometime from this point forward)
-     - Minute 4:  180:35, 210:40,  (tomcat warm up 3rd minute)
+     - Minute 4:  180:35, 210:40,  (provision new servers time)
-     - Minute 5:  240:45, 270:50,
+     - Minute 5:  240:45, 270:50,  (provision new servers time)
-     - Minute 6:  300:55, 330:60,  (I started getting 502 errors... so it took a few minutes to spin up the containers)
+     - Minute 6:  300:55, 330:60,  (provision new servers time - I started getting 502 errors)
-     - Minute 7:  360:65, 390:70,
+     - Minute 7:  360:65, 390:70,  (tomcat warm up 1st minute)
-     - Minute 8:  420:75, 450:80,
+     - Minute 8:  420:75, 450:80,  (tomcat warm up 2nd minute)
-     - Minute 9:  480:85, 510:90,
+     - Minute 9:  480:85, 510:90,  (tomcat warm up 3rd minute)
-     - Minute 10: 540:95, 600:100
+     - Minute 10: 540:95, 600:100  (eventually errors should stop occuring since we are all spun up)

-- I would expect to get 502 errors around sometime after minute 3.
-The 502 errors started around minute 6 which means it took about 5 minutes to deploy the new containers.
-When deploying the website the first time it does take about 5 minutes for the site to be available.
-So, this seems reasonible.
+- I would EXPECT to get 502 as soon as the new servers are provisioned, around minute 6.
+As soon as the container is started Apache is started, but Tomcat is still warming up.
+Azure added the new servers to the load balancer since port 80 (Apache) started accepting traffic.

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-Web-App-Container/master/images/bad-performance-all.png)